To be considered for funding, applicants must co-operate on innovative market driven development of a new technological product, process or service.

 To enable any collaborative project to succeed, it is essential that the parties are aligned as to project objectives, skills and ethos.

-A search and matching service is provided to assist Victorian and Israeli companies seeking to identify partner organisations.
+A search and matching service can be provided to assist Victorian and Israeli companies seeking to identify partner organisations.

 2. Bilateral Cooperation Applications – Phase 1